tiepdotme/marabesi.com/_drafts/2019-12-30-configuring-reactjs-and-relay-2019-version.md

 ```

-Once the code is in place, the expected behavior is to just works.
-Unfortunately
+Once the code is in place, the expected behavior is to it to work, as the
-it doesn't.
-Trying to run the code with the setup made so far throws an exception.
+basic setup is completed.
+Unfortunately it doesn't.
+Trying to run the code
+with the setup made so far throws an exception.

 ```
 graphql: Unexpected invocation at runtime.
 Either the Babel transform was not set up, or it failed to identify this call site.
 Make sure it is being used verbatim as `graphql`.